aiwingg/agents_simulations/llm-simulation-service/docs/contracts/service_layer_contracts/conversational_engine_contract.md

 - Tool call failures: Logged but don't stop conversation
 - Agent handoff failures: Logged with detailed context
-- Timeout and turn limit enforcement returns `status: 'timeout'` with collected history
+- Timeout and turn limit enforcement returns `status: 'timeout'` with collected history and these partial conversations are still evaluated when running as part of a batch

 ### Session Management